-Survey Summary Form: Continuing in 2020, there will be fields in the Survey Summary Form for CAPS, PPA 7721, and PPQ Pest Detection surveys where States will be asked to indicate the specific hosts, commodities, environments, or habitats in which they plan to conduct surveys.
+Survey Summary Form: Continuing in 2021, there will be fields in the Survey Summary Form for CAPS, PPA 7721, and PPQ Pest Detection surveys where States will be asked to indicate the specific hosts, commodities, environments, or habitats in which they plan to conduct surveys.
 This information is not always apparent from the survey name.
 APHIS and PPQ are conducting industry sector meetings to hear the topics, issues, and concerns that are important to the various commodity industries.
-In preparation for these meetings, being able to provide survey information on a commodity basis would be extremely helpful.
-Please keep this in mind when preparing 2020 work plans.
+Being able to provide survey information on a commodity basis allows for constructive dialogue.
+Please keep this in mind when preparing 2021 work plans.
 This request is specific to the Survey Summary Form only but should be included in the work plan as well.
 This is not a new data entry requirement.
 See Guidance for Selecting Survey Names.